UX Design Techniques Every Designer Should Know

 With so many design techniques, it can be hard to choose what’s right for your situation and get to work!
 This copy will guide you on the best design techniques to help you create a user-friendly app.

 First, you need to gather and analyze all information about the future product: Owner’s and users’ expectations of the product, main user flows, and overall architecture of the app.
-Below are the most popular research techniques.
+Below are the most popular techniques for UX research and UX audit services.

 Stakeholders are the leaders, subordinates, peers, or customers either outside or within an organization that are likely to interact with or be affected by your product’s use.
 Holding conversations with stakeholders offers you the opportunity to get an idea of how your users will use your product, and it can help to define what is important in order to improve key performance and to focus on key features.